sframe-wg/sframe/draft-ietf-sframe-enc.md

 complexity, at the cost of higher bandwidth consumption.
 Some quantitative discussion of these trade-offs is provided in {{overhead}}.

-As noted above however, SFrame is a general media encapsulation, and can be applied in other scenarios.
+As noted above, however, SFrame is a general media encapsulation, and can be applied in other scenarios.
 The precise efficiency and complexity trade-offs will depend on the environment in which SFrame is being integrated.